Average long-term mortgage rates retreat slightly this week

 Rapidly rising interest rates — which add hundreds of dollars to monthly mortgage payments — have pushed many potential homebuyers to the sideline this year, cooling the once red-hot housing market.

+The national median home price jumped 10.8% in July from a year earlier to $403,800.
+A few months ago, the year-over-year price increase for an existing home was around 15%.

+Sales of previously occupied homes fell 5.9% from June and are off more than 20% from a year ago.

-The Federal Reserve has increased its main borrowing rate four times this year in an effort to combat four-decade high inflation.
+The Federal Reserve has increased its main borrowing rate four times this year in an effort to curb four-decade high inflation.
+Mortgage rates don’t necessarily mirror the Fed’s rate increases.
+They tend to track the yield on the 10-year Treasury note, which is influenced by a variety of factors, including investors’ expectations for future inflation and global demand for U.S. Treasurys.

+Recently, faster inflation and strong U.S. economic growth have sent the 10-year Treasury rate up sharply.